 4. Pay More Than the Minimum

 It’s tempting to just make minimum payments on your credit card debt, especially if you’re dealing with a lot of it.
 But making minimum payments may end up costing you thousands of dollars in interest by the time you pay off the debt.
 That’s why you should consider paying more than the minimum each month, using the Avalanche or Snowball Method.
-You can learn more about these do-it-yourself debt solutions here.

 5. Get Debt Help